 - Not attaining what was promised to them when they joined the business

 This is bad because team members who aren’t producing results will quit and attrition will devour your commission check.

-Now, the challenge with team building is this…
+Now, the challenge when trying to build a network marketing team is this…

 Let’s say you’ve got a new recruit 25 levels down.